Alextsomp/Ninjavas/docs/Manual.md

 3. Exit the selection process with the relevant input and you're done, our application will provide you with the best route possible!

+                                        *Note*
+We encourage you to test our application's error handling in any of the following cases:
+- Enter a String value instead of Ιnteger.
+- Enter the index of an already chosen city.
+- Enter an index outside of the list given (e.g. 156).
+- Enter -1 to exit the application, even if you've only selected 1 or 2 cities (less than 3).

 ## GUI version